 September is great to find better prices, fewer tourists, and more tolerable heat levels.
-There might be the occasional shower (not always), so pack accordingly.
+There might be an occasional shower (not always), so pack accordingly.

-Just a light raincoat will do, there’s no real need for warm clothes on Crete in September.
+Just a light raincoat will do, there’s no real need for warm clothes in Crete in September.

 Most health professionals speak at least two languages, so it won’t be a problem to find a solution to your needs.

 The main urban centers, such as Heraklion, Agios Nikolaos, Chania, and Rethymno count with hospitals and specialist doctors.

 Other important centers, for instance, Ierapetra and Kissamos-Kastelli also have the necessary facilities for minor health issues.

-Almost every car rental company offers kids seats when you rent a car.
+And if you’re driving, almost every car rental company offers kids’ seats when you rent a car.
 Do not hesitate to ask for this feature whenever you are looking to book a car for your holiday.

 There are endless activities for the whole family and many others dedicated to kids.
 Here is a list of different entertaining things that families can do.
-These areCrete’s most fun attractions for children.
+These are Crete’s most fun attractions for children.

-Plenty is the activities in Crete for the whole family, allowing parents and kids to enjoy time together.
+Plenty are the activities in Crete for the whole family, allowing parents and kids to enjoy time together.

 In Crete, there’re experiences that kids can enjoy even if they are not designed just for them.
 Horseback riding is possible in Plakias, they also offer donkey riding and a visit to a mini zoo.

 Crete is also famous for hiking and walking since there are many interesting gorges on the island.
-Older kids can even venture in the well-known Samaria Gorge.
+Older kids can even venture into the well-known Samaria Gorge.

 Many are the mountain paths that children can enjoy with their parents, always take the kid’s age into account when deciding on the level of difficulty of each trail.

 There’re two pools and slides for kids, but also more than 15 other water games, some for older kids and adults.
 You can check an exhaustive list of water games here.

 Watercity has special rates for kids, different food bars, and a mini-market.
 But most importantly, there’re fully trained lifeguards for any emergency.

 Always in the area, Acqua Plus offers a wide selection of water games, with extreme slides for adults and areas safer for small kids.
 There’s also a special place to relax.

 There’re specially trained lifeguards, changing facilities, bars, and a restaurant.

-Always in Heraklion, close to Ammoudara beach, Bravo Water Park is smaller than the previous two and with fewer options for adults.
+Always in Heraklion, close to Ammoudara Beach, Bravo Water Park is smaller than the previous two and with fewer options for adults.
 It’s possible to check for fees and other services in this link.

 It’s one of the biggest waterparks in Crete with endless slides and water games for kids.
 Limnopoulis employs dedicated staff for safety and a group of trained lifeguards.
 Water hygiene is constantly certified as well.

-Amusement Parks And Themed Experiences
+Amusement Parks and Themed Experiences in Crete for Kids

-Another well-known attraction in Crete is the Cretaquarium, where kids up to 4 years old get a free entrance and older kids have a reduced fee of € 6.
+Another well-known attraction in Crete is the Cretaquarium, where kids up to 4 years old get a free entrance and older kids have a reduced fee.

 The aquarium is located in Gouves, not far from Heraklion.
 It’s not as big as you would expect, but it has some impressive tanks with sharks that kids enjoy a lot.

 We visited the aquarium several years ago and we enjoyed the experience as a family, it provided a different something to do on a very hot afternoon.